PeytonCunningham/PeytonCunningham-FFT-Mountains/README.md

 ## Goals
 Implement Image Preprocessing: Images are converted to grayscale, and resized, and histogram equalization is applied to standardize the input.

-Apply FFT to Images: Images are transformed into the frequency domain to analyze their frequency components.
+**Apply FFT to Images**: Images are transformed into the frequency domain to analyze their frequency components.

-Feature Extraction: Significant features are extracted from the FFT magnitude spectrum for each image.
+**Feature Extraction**: Significant features are extracted from the FFT magnitude spectrum for each image.

-Image Clustering: Clustering algorithms (K-Means) are used to group images based on their frequency features.
+**Image Clustering**: Clustering algorithms (K-Means) are used to group images based on their frequency features.

 The project involves coding and implementing image preprocessing, FFT application, feature extraction, and clustering algorithms.
 Python libraries are used, such as numpy, opencv, scipy, and sklearn.